fluiddyn/fluidfft/doc/install/fft_libs.rst

 .. todo::

-   How can I install it?
+   How can I install Cuda?
 Link?
 Advice?

 Unsupported libraries
 =====================